La corrida de toros - Bullfights

 The Bullfight

 Six times in each corrida, the matador in his gorgeous, colorful, gold embroidered outfit walks into the ring and gestures to the president of the bullring for permission to fight, and then dedicates his fight to an individual person or to the cheering public.
 However, the crowd quickly goes silent as the large gate opens and the bull enters the ring, greeted by the matador who performs a few passes to understand the bull’s personality.
-This is followed by the three parts of a bullfight:
+This is followed by the three parts of a bullfight:- Picadores on horseback stab the bull with a long spear to diminish the bull’s energy.

-2. Banderilleros run very close to the bull and jab the bull with three pairs of banderillas (ribbon adorned stakes with sharp hooks) to revive the bull.
+- Banderilleros run very close to the bull and jab the bull with three pairs of banderillas (ribbon adorned stakes with sharp hooks) to revive the bull.

-3. In the final phase, entitled the Suerte de muleta, the matador performs many impressive passes with his muleta (red cape) and eventually kills the bull.
+- In the final phase, entitled the Suerte de muleta, the matador performs many impressive passes with his muleta (red cape) and eventually kills the bull.

 The Dance

 During the Suerte de muleta, I was mesmerized by the beautiful, artistic way in which the matador moves his body and performs the passes.
 The matador is a graceful dancer as he arches his back and lures the bull towards his cape and then quickly spins around for another pass.
-The crowd cheers him on with “Olé!
+The crowd cheers him on with “Olé!”

 The Award